Sorry, you need to enable JavaScript to visit this website.

 The loan type and term

-Rates also differ between fixed and adjustable-rate mortgages (ARMs), but be careful: rates on an ARM usually start low, then increase after a few years—often by a lot.
+Rates also differ between fixed and adjustable-rate mortgages (ARMs) but be careful: rates on an ARM usually start lower than a fixed loan, then change after a few years—often by a lot.

 Finally, the term of your loan will also affect your rate.
-The average cost of a 15-year fixed-rate mortgage was 5.76% as of April 24—more than half a point less than a 30-year mortgage5.
-However, the monthly payments will be much larger given the shorter payoff period.
+The average rate of a 15-year fixed mortgage was 5.9% as of February 8, 2024—more than half a point less than a 30-year mortgage.4 However, the monthly payments will be much larger given the shorter payoff period.

 Reviewing your loan estimate